Patterns vs. Patients: Evaluating LLMs against Mental Health Professionals on Personality Disorder Diagnosis through First-Person Narratives: Methods

 \subsection{Data}

+The database comprises six clinical cases---three BPD and three NPD---alongside one healthy control.
+These were selected from a larger dataset of first-person symptomatology, which includes 24 BPD cases, 20 NPD cases, and 20 healthy controls (HC), classified according to ICD-10 diagnostic criteria.

-To ensure the clinical validity of the sensitive first-person data used for evaluation, all narratives were collected at the Psychiatric Hospital in Międzyrzecz, Poland, following a multi-stage procedure.
+To ensure the clinical validity of the sensitive first-person data used for evaluation, clinical narratives were collected at the Psychiatric Hospital in Międzyrzecz, Poland, following a multi-stage procedure.
+Participants enrolled in the original study were diagnosed as outpatients, then confirmed as inpatients; each diagnosis was confirmed by four independent clinical experts: two psychiatrists and two psychologists.
+To ensure comparability, categorical diagnosis was accompanied by personality functioning and maladaptive traits assessment, using a multi-dimensional protocol (see \autoref{app:instruments}).
+HC participants were healthy volunteers who responded to the study’s announcement and declared no diagnosed psychiatric conditions or felt symptoms.
+They were subsequently screened for personality pathology using LPFS BF 2.0 ~\cite{Lakuta2023} and PICD~\cite{Cieciuch2022}.

-First, 120 patients with a diagnosed personality disorder were identified.
-Each diagnosis had been established in outpatient care and subsequently confirmed by two experienced psychiatrists during inpatient admission, followed by an assessment by a clinical psychologist.
-Second, cases involving suicidal crisis, psychotic decompensation, or comorbid substance use disorders were excluded.
-Third, we employed intensity sampling to select information-rich, yet non-extreme, cases suitable for both qualitative and computational analysis.

-Based on ICD-10 diagnostic coding, 24 BPD and 20 NPD cases were shortlisted.
-To ensure comparability, we assessed personality functioning and maladaptive traits using a multi-dimensional protocol (see \autoref{app:instruments}).
-All patients participated in 50--70 minute semi-structured qualitative interviews adapted from McAdams’ Life Story Interview~\cite{McAdams1988}, designed to explore narrative identity.
+All the participants took part in 50--70 minute semi-structured qualitative interviews adapted from McAdams’ Life Story Interview~\cite{McAdams1988}, designed to explore narrative identity.
 Two additional questions probing reflective self-experience were included.
 Interviews were audio-recorded and transcribed, resulting in a Polish-language corpus exceeding 200,000 words.
-The qualitative analyses of all BPD cases~\cite{Sterna2025} and all NPD cases (conducted for this project) provided an in-depth understanding of the subjective nuances represented in the data.

-Six cases---three BPD and three NPD---were selected for this study.
-These were meticulously chosen to represent mild, moderate, and severe levels of impairment, and to capture the breadth of narrative expression within each disorder.
-Their selection reflects both the unique richness of their narratives and the practical constraints imposed by a human-model comparison (since each narrative is long, complex, and requires significant time commitment and detailed evaluation).

-Additionally, from a pool of 20 control participants who underwent the same interview procedure, one control case with no personality disorder and subclinical personality functioning was chosen.
-In total, the evaluation dataset comprised 7 transcriptions of autobiographical interviews: 3 BPD, 3 NPD, and 1 Healthy Control.
+To extract cases for this study, we followed intensity sampling to select information-rich, yet non-extreme cases representing: integrated personality as defined in DSM-5 (HC, $N=1$) and mild, moderate, and severe levels of personality impairment (clinical sample: BPD, $N=3$; NPD, $N=3$).
+The severity variance represented in the sample was meant to capture the breadth of narrative expression within both BPD and NPD.